Table of contents

 This page provides a structured look at everything the LCC Fusion Project can do — from automation and sensing to audio, voice control, and external system integration.

-LCC Fusion uses inexpensive ESP32 hardware, NMRA LCC standards, and more than 50 open-source circuit boards designed for DIY hobbyists.
+LCC Fusion uses inexpensive ESP32 hardware, NMRA LCC standards, and more than 50 open-source cards and breakout boards designed for DIY hobbyists.

 - Drives locomotives with speed, direction, sound, and lighting via DCC